How to Run in the Snow

 Check the weather first.

-Before heading out for a winter run, check your local forecast for temperature and wind chill.
+Before heading out for a winter run, check your local temperature and wind chill forecast.
 According to the National Weather Service, frostbite can happen quickly (in as little as five minutes) during below-freezing temperatures and strong winds.
 Checking these factors before your run will help you to dress appropriately.

 Use your trail shoes.

-Traction and weatherproofing on your footwear are essential for runs in the snow (and especially for snow-covered ice).
+Traction and weatherproofing on your footwear are essential for snow runs (especially for snow-covered ice).
 Trail running shoes feature lug soles with thicker treads, and many are also waterproof or offer extra weather protection around the footbed.
 It’s a bonus if your trail shoes have reflective details for added safety on dark winter days.

 Dress in layers.